DMOJ/docs/docs/judge/windows_installation.md

 $ python setup.py develop
 ```

 Unless you have VC2015 correctly configured, the command will fail as it does not succeed in building the necessary sandbox binaries.
-However, we provide these binaries [from the official AppVeyor build](https://ci.appveyor.com/project/quantum5/judge/build/artifacts).
+However, we provide these binaries [from the AppVeyor build](https://ci.appveyor.com/project/quantum5/judge/build/artifacts).
 Note that these are for a 64 bit installation of Python.
 You can check which version of Python you are running via the first line of the `python` interpreter.

 `_wbox.pyd` goes into `dmoj/wbox`, and `_checker.pyd` optionally goes into `dmoj/checkers`.